christophrumpel/laravel-factories-reloaded/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/christophrumpel/laravel-factories-reloaded.svg?style=flat-square)](https://scrutinizer-ci.com/g/christophrumpel/laravel-factories-reloaded)
 [![Total Downloads](https://img.shields.io/packagist/dt/christophrumpel/laravel-factories-reloaded.svg?style=flat-square)](https://packagist.org/packages/christophrumpel/laravel-factories-reloaded)

-This package will provide a new way to use factories in Laravel.
-Instead of using factory files, you can now generate dedicated `factory classes`.
+This package will generate `class-based factories` which you can use instead of the default Laravel factory files.

-**There are three benefits:**
+**Why Class-Based Factories?:**

 - You have a dedicated class for every factory, and the test data can be defined inside.
 This is a much cleaner solution than the default factory files.
 - If creating test data gets more complicated than creating just one model, you hide this inside the factory class so that your tests stay clean.